Executive Career Coach

 Senior Associate Director, Recruiting Services/Alumni Employer Relationship Manager

-Susan Todd (She, Her) is the relationship manager for Sloan’s recruiting partners across the following industries: US Consulting, West Coast (CA/OR/WA) Tech, Transportation, Automotive, and Aerospace.
+Susan Todd (She, Her) is the relationship manager for Sloan’s recruiting partners across the following industries: US Consulting, West Coast (CA/OR/WA) Tech, and West Coast (CA/OR/WA) Fintech.
 Susan works closely with our Sloan recruiting partners to develop their recruiting strategy and to create connections for our student populations.
 She collaborates with the Office of External Relations (OER) to help our Sloan Alumni enhance their company brand on campus and share their job opportunities.
 She also engages with student clubs and advises students on recruiting policies and procedures.
 Susan holds an M.Ed in Higher Education Administration from Northeastern University.

 Top Five Clifton Strengths: Relator, Harmony, Maximizer, Discipline, Consistency